 Australian Aid is making a practical contribution to Africa where Australia has expertise and experience to share – particularly in food security and mining governance.

-The online application process for the Australian High Commission in Ghana’s Direct Aid Program for 2016-17 is now closed.
+The online application process for the Australian High Commission in Ghana’s Direct Aid Program for 2017-18 is now open.

 Detailed information about the Direct Aid Program (DAP) can be found in the Guidelines, available here.
 Please ensure you have read these guidelines prior to commencing your application.

-Opening date and time: midday Monday 1 August 2016
+Opening date and time: midnight Tuesday 1 August 2017

 No further applications will be accepted after the closing time.